 The five people were shot around 12:30 a.m. on March 6 in the area of Powell Drive, off of James F. Wherry Road and Harvey Neely Road, according to the Chester County Sheriff’s Office.

-One man, later identified as Kevin Feaster, died at the scene.
+Kevin Feaster died at the scene.
 The four other victims left the scene and arrived at the hospital before deputies got there, authorities said.

-On March 9, authorities announced 31-year-old Shonta Neely died from her injuries.
+On March 9, authorities said 31-year-old Shonta Neely died from her injuries.
 According to the sheriff’s office, she was an innocent bystander.

-Chester County deputies are searching for 30-year-old Vangereil Dretreckes Miller, who they identified as the suspect in the shooting.
+Chester County deputies then began searching for Miller, who they identified as the suspect in the shooting.

 “It was a pretty crowded area.
 Lots of people were there.
 Miller would have shot Feaster intentionally and other people may have been trying to get out of the way and caught stray bullets,” Chester County Sheriff’s Office Public Information Officer Grant Suskin told Channel 9.